tillchen/blog/_posts/2020-03-29-Design-Patterns.md

     ```

 2. **The Hollywood Principle (aka.
 Inversion of Control)**: (High-level components) Don't call us, we'll call you (low-level components).

+3. **Single responsibility:**: a class should have only one reason to change.

+## The State Pattern

+1. The state pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+2. It's close to the concept of finite-state machines.

+## The Proxy Pattern

+1. A remote proxy acts as a local representative to a remote object.

+2. Java RMI's (remote method invocation) client helper is a "stub" and the service helper is a "skeleton".
+The stub is the proxy.

+3. The proxy pattern provides a surrogate or placeholder for another object to access it.

 ## References